Nematic ordering in active fluids driven by substrate deformations: Mechanisms and patterning regimes

 In this Letter, we demonstrate that coupling contractile active nematics to deformable environments can induce robust orientational order even in the absence of thermodynamic ordering mechanisms.
 Using a well-established model of active nematohydrodynamics coupled to a compliant thin film, we uncover a sharp, deformation-mediated transition from isotropic to nematic states.
-This mechanism stabilizes long-range order in contractile systems and leads to distinct wrinkling morphologies depending on the nature of the active stress (Fig.~\ref{fig:snapshot}).
-Our findings reveal a generic feedback loop between activity, order, and deformation - providing a new route to spontaneous symmetry breaking in contractile active matter.
+This mechanism stabilizes extended nematic correlations in contractile systems (Fig.~\ref{fig:snapshot}b,c ) and leads to distinct wrinkling morphologies depending on the nature of the active stress.
+Our findings reveal a generic feedback loop between activity, order, and deformation, providing a new route to spontaneous symmetry breaking in contractile active matter and directly connecting to biological systems where topographical cues guide cellular organization.